gravitational/force/docs/language.md

 }
 ```

-Here is a full example of sending code to another force process for
+Here is a full example of sending code to another Force process for
 execution:

 {go * ./examples/marshal/rpc.force}

 ## Plugins and Setup

-Force language is extended using plugins system.
-Special `setup.force` file
+The Force language can be extended using plugins.
+A special `setup.force` file
-could be placed alongside `G` file to setup a plugin:
+can be placed alongside the main `G` file to setup a plugin:

 {go * ./examples/plugins/setup.force}

-`force` will auto detect the `setup.force` and apply configuration:
+`force` will auto detect the `setup.force` and apply its configuration:

 ```bash
 $ force
 Detected setup.force
 ```

-Use `--setup` flag to specify custom setup file location:
+The `--setup` flag can be used to specify a custom setup file location:

 ```bash
 $ force --setup=../plugins/setup.force